couchbaselabs/node-ottoman/vuepress/guides/model.md

 // saved!
 ```

-Note that no users will be created/removed until the connection your model uses is open.
+Note that no users will be created/removed until the connection that your model uses is open.
 Every model has an associated connection.
 When you use `model()`,
 your model will use the default Ottoman connection.